Rajan-Aggarwal/SSD-DBportal/README.md

 1. Add ROOT measurement - CV, IV and TCT (no graphs for tct) for each detector

-# Additions from the previous version 2.0
+# Additions from the previous version 2.1

-1. Add TCT list (without graphs)
+1. Add TCT measurements (with graphs)

 # Third party applications used